supabase/supabase/web/docs/faq.md

 ### Do you support `[some other database]`?

 At the moment, we only support PostgreSQL.
-It's unlikely we'll ever move away from Postgres, however you can [vote on a new database](https://github.com/supabase/supabase/issues/6) if you want us to start development.
+It's unlikely we'll ever move away from Postgres; however, you can [vote on a new database](https://github.com/supabase/supabase/issues/6) if you want us to start development.

 ### Do you have a library for `[some other language]`?